ctzhu/vial_detector/README.md

 What is it?
 -----------

-**vial_detector** is a Python package for particle tracking in 2D image stack and videos, against noisy background.
-It is initially designed to detect and track Drosophila (fruit fly) motion in glass vials, from video taken with raspberry pi, DSLR, EVF camera as well as machine vision camera.
+**vial_detector** is a Python package for particle tracking in 2D image stack and videos, over noisy background.
+It is initially designed to detect and track *Drosophila* (fruit fly) motion in glass/clear plastic vials, from video taken with raspberry pi, DSLR, EVF cameras as well as machine vision cameras.

-**[Read the minimal example](http://nbviewer.ipython.org/github/ctzhu/vial_detector/blob/master/examples/Workflow_example.ipynb)** for a simple workflow in `IPython Notebook` or **[Try the `wxpython` based GUI](https://github.com/ctzhu/vial_detector/blob/master/examples/vial_detector_gui.py)**
+**[Read the minimal example](http://nbviewer.ipython.org/github/ctzhu/vial_detector/blob/master/examples/Workflow_example.ipynb)** for a simple workflow in `IPython Notebook` or **[try the `wxpython` based GUI](https://github.com/ctzhu/vial_detector/blob/master/examples/vial_detector_gui.py)**

 Where to find support?
 -------------